Trail Conditions Update – June 26, 2017

-TICKS: It’s tick season so be extra careful when in areas with a lot of underbrush and check yourself and your clothing after your hike.
+TICKS: It’s tick season so be extra careful when in areas with a lot of underbrush.
+Wear long pants, gaiters and DEET, and check yourself and your clothing after your hike.

-WILDFIRE UPDATE: Currently there are no campfire bans on the GDT, but due to warm and dry conditions a fire advisory is in effect from Sage Pass to Peter Loughheed Provincial Park.
-Small campfires are allowed but if you must have a campfire in the backcountry, ensure you follow the rules.
+WILDFIRE UPDATE: Currently there are no campfire bans on the GDT, but if you must have a campfire in the backcountry, ensure you follow the rules.

 - Cairnes Creek (d9): The bridge is washed out making this a potentially dangerous ford.
 It is recommended to cross early in the morning when glacial melt is lowest.